dm9gp/flip-flop/README.md

 Astable Multivibrator Circuit PCB.
-View the attached images or
+Review the attached images or
 open .fzz file in "Fritzing" from https://fritzing.org/ to view the schematics, inspect or modify the circuit.

+See it in action in this video: https://www.youtube.com/watch?v=wZovhqsylgY

 Parts required to make the flip-flop circuit are:
 2x LEDs;